skip to main content

 3. Received satisfactory evaluation from the online learning provider.

-4. Additional staff may work with digital education students in a supporting role (site-based mentor, supervising teacher, paraeducator, special educator, etc.).
-Supporting staff may not grade student work but may provide other academic and non-academic supports.
+4. Additional HCPSS school-based employees may work with innovative pathways students in a supporting role (site-based mentor, supervising teacher, paraeducator, special educator, etc.).
+They may not grade student work but may provide other academic and non-academic supports.

-5. The delivery of instruction begins when the digital education student interacts with the digital education teacher and related digital content and receives ongoing assistance and assessment of learning.
+5. The delivery of instruction begins when the innovative pathways student interacts with the digital education teacher and related digital content and receives ongoing assistance and assessment of learning.
 The instruction may include approved curriculum developed by HCPSS or online learning providers.

 VII.
 School Responsibilities

-1. Designated home schools will provide programs and services such as meals, extracurricular opportunities, special education and related services to students enrolled in digital education virtual programs.
-Some services may be provided at a physical location through a face-to-face provider as determined by the Individualized Education Plan (IEP).
-The digital education virtual program will designate staff to coordinate services with the appropriate staff from the student’s designated home school.
+1. Designated home schools will provide programs and services such as meals, extracurricular opportunities, special education, and related services to students enrolled in a digital education virtual program.
+Some services may be provided at a physical location through a face-to-face provider as determined by the IEP.
+The digital education virtual program will designate HCPSS school-based employees to coordinate services with the appropriate staff from the student’s designated home school.

-2. HCPSS schools will provide school-based staff members to work with the Digital Education Program Office.
-Identified school staff will assist in disseminating information regarding digital education to students, parents, school staff and administration.
-Staff may also facilitate:
+2. HCPSS school-based employees will assist the Innovative Pathways Program Office in disseminating digital education program information to students, parents, HCPSS school-based employees, and administration.
+HCPSS employees may also facilitate:

 1. Site-based mentoring.